 Now that you understand the basics of how push notifications interact with Opsview Monitor and Opsview Monitor Mobile, let’s get you set up to start using them.

-Begin by signing into your Opsview Account.
-For more information, see Mobile FAQ: What is my Opsview Username:
+Sign in to your Opsview Account.
+For more information, see Opsview Username.

-From here you can simply toggle on notifications.
 When you activate push notifications, the app requests a token from the cloud of your mobile device’s platform (which is Google or Apple).
-This token is a unique identifier for your mobile device so that the respective cloud service can send the push message to your device.
+This token is a unique identifier for your mobile device that allows the cloud service to transmit the push message to your device.
 Opsview Monitor Mobile uses the following providers for push notifications:

 - Google Cloud Messaging (GCM) for Opsview Monitor Mobile Android.